 Getting a bath might not be found on the list of “top 10 favorite things to do with your dog“.
-Some dogs even don’t mind to put up a fight to get away from a bath time.
+Some dogs even don’t mind putting up a fight to get away from bath time.

 However, like it or not, bathing is the injustice needs to be done (in a perfect world, any dog would prefer to be stinky and smelly!).
-Not only bathing helps your canine more pleasant to be around, it also helps to keep the coat and skin healthy, reduce allergies, keep your dog clean and free of dirt and parasites, and decrease the chance of infection.
+Not only does bathing help your canine more pleasant to be around, but it can also help to keep the coat and skin healthy, reduce allergies, keep your dog clean and free of dirt and parasites, and decrease the chance of infection.

 Whether your dog willingly hops in the tub or ready to wrestle and claw to get away as far as possible from you — here are few tips to know, which can help you navigate through a dog bath time easier.

 How Often Should I Bathe My Dog?

 How often you should bathe your dog depends on a number of factors such as general health condition, dog’s environment, breed, type of coat, and activity level.
 Here are two simple guidelines to follow:

 - For most dogs, bathing once a month is enough.